maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/methods_for_updating_the_figure_or_graph_objects.md

 fig.data.update(dict(opacity=0.7, mode='markers', line=go.Line(width=10)))
 ```

-The result is the same as when we ran a loop above.
+The result is the same as when we ran a loop above ... every trace is updated.

+For any formatting that is identical for each trace, this is the fastest way to code it.

 <!--sec data-title="Before and After Demo" data-id="d1" data-show=true data-collapse=false ces-->